pburkholder/decksets/2018-04-cf-summit/text.md

 # 1. The ☁️ is someone else's 💻
 ## ("compute", not "computer")

-^I deeply regret ever saying "The cloud is someone else's computer" in a general intro talk.
-Although that saying is cute, and true, it points to a persistent mental model of thinking about "computers" instead of "compute".

-^People today visualize their servers humming in racks in their datacenter.
-When you think of the cloud as someone else's computer, you'll picture virtual servers humming in virtual racks.
-You can make a one-to-one mapping, and miss all the real benefits of cloud computing.

-^A typical example: A potential customer shared a quote from an IaaS contractor.
-The quote spelled out, for each of their environments, the number of CPUs and GBs RAM, for every server including the Varnish caching server, the NginX web server, the Redis server, and the DB Cluster itself.
-There was no mention of manage DB services, or scaling groups, or managed load balancers, let alone the cloud value add of automation, elasticity or disposability.

-^The best I can do at this point is to talk the mission-enablement provided by the code that's bundled in, say, a J2EE WAR file.
-That code, running in production, is what provides value.

-^Then consider all the bits in an IaaS needed to run that WAR file: VPC, jumpbox, server, OS, Java install, J2EE runtime, scaling group, load balancers, SSL certs, etc. Not to mention what the deployment process is going to be.
-None of that provides value as such.
-Only what runs in the WAR.
-With cloud.gov, you provide the WAR, and the platform takes care of the rest.

 ^But clearing that mental model wall brings us crashing into:

 ---

-# 2. The broken mirror

-^The people I talk to, when they look in the mirror, see someone who has years or decades of experience running datacenters, spec'ing out hardware, configuring routers, and learning various operating systems.
-What we propose can be really threatening to their identity.
-We're not taking away their worries, we're taking away their sense of self.
-^This is Particularly so if there's an mandate coming from on high.
-And this core identity issue won't be expressed openly, the speaker may just see their objections as fully rooted in the org's best interests.

-^What I'm finding is that it works to shift the conversation to all the things the PaaS or Automation doesn't do.
-The PaaS won't run every application.
-The applications that aren't cloud-ready need their expertise to get them to cloud ready.
-The PaaS is still dumb: it doesn't know how to scale your application.
-It doesn't know what to do with the logs it ships you.
-That's still on you.
-And the PaaS doesn't do all the things you've been wanting to do but never had time for: real CI/CD, meaningful dashboards, sensible alerting so you can sleep through the night, or finally getting the developers the tools they need.

-^The broken mirror has one particular form that needs to be called out as its own barrier.
-Namely, when a lot of work has been invested, and we're told: "we already have a PaaS"

----

 # 3. ✅PaaS
 ## (or a PaaCS?)

-^I see this when an organization is already investing in automation.
-They see private industry using Terraform/Cloudformation and Chef or Ansible, they adopt these too, and then the "let's build our own PaaS" fever takes hold.

-^For example: "I know, let's kick of the process with a Remedy ticket, which opens up a Puppet/Chef/Terraform template they can fill in, and commit to Git.
-The PR gets routed to Pat for approval, then it'll get instantiated in a validation environment for security scans ... and so and so on.

-^Toolchains are awesome, but not at scale in an organization that hasn't practiced flow.
-Time and again, in the public and private sector, I've seen this devolve into Platform-as-a-Concierge-Service (or PaaCS), with bottlenecks accruing where manual work has to occur.
-And cloud.gov hits the Not Invented Here syndrome.

-^The agencies I talk with are interested in Lean, are interested in experimentation.
-Since cloud.gov is outside an organization's ecosystem, It doesn't threaten the PaaCS if one pilot system moves to it.
-And when it works, when we can talk about short lead time and number of releases, then we can tackle risk perception.

 ---

-# 4. Too risky <br>🎲🎰🎲🎰
-## (status quo bias)

-^People ask, "Is cloud.gov secure enough?"
-Important question, but a better framing is: "Where will my security be best — in cloud.gov, or in my data center, or in an IaaS using a new and unfamiliar toolset?"

-^Generally, its best to minimize your attack surface, by using the highest level compute abstraction you can.
-Saas over PaaS, PaaS over IaaS.

-^But we prefer known risks to new ones.
-We are prey to the "status quo bias," a cognitive bias to resist change and prefer the current state of affairs, and to discount the advantages change brings.
-Quantifying risk, quantifying all the hypotheticals is hard, and that's when the status quo bias will nudge people to the shortcut of saying: No.

-^To counter this, I'm experimenting more with talking about cognitive biases, with the angle that the people I'm talking to are wise enough to step back and weigh matters objectively, and move past that bias.

-^We also need to account for risk budgets: Risk is never zero, and at some point you must deliver on your mission.  cloud.gov enables mission delivery like few other tools available to the federal government.

-^The last barrier is: We don't need a PaaS, we have a DevOps team.

----

-## 5. 🚫 PaaS <br>(we have a DevOps team)

-^Everybody wants the DevOps.
-They read about the high performing organizations that move with speed _and_ stability.
-Then they focus on the tooling and the forms of DevOps, and lose sight of the outcomes which should be paramount.

-^Core to DevOps practice is having teams empowered to deliver value, to deliver on mission, without external bottlenecks.
-In private industry, in smaller start-ups, in mature DevOps organizations, it may be feasible to embed ops expertise in each team, and grant those teams the authority to make changes on behalf on the organizational goals.

-^But as we discussed at the beginning of this talk, government and regulated industries are low-trust organizations.
-When I worked for Chef Software, I would see organizations that would have multiple Chef runs: One for ops, one for security, and one for the developers.
-Nevermind that they were practicing Infrastructure-as-Code -- that the same developer team they trusted to write code handling credit card data, they wouldn't trust to write code to install Tomcat on their systems.

-^So when folks insist they have a DevOps team, that might be awesome.
-But it often means they've created CI/CD and infra-as-code team that is, despite best intentions, just a bottleneck to value delivery, because now all changes have to go through that team, instead of trusting the people closest to the product.

----

-# The PaaS to DevOps Outcomes

-^In short, I believe that a PaaS is a prerequisite for DevOps outcomes in government.
-Without it, teams are unlikely to have the authority to create, change and delete resources, and there will be too many impediments to move with speed and stability.
-And that's what motivates us in cloud.gov:

 ---